IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 23 October 2018 2 AM

+- an end to end workflow is created (compiling a given input file path and write the generated C code to a file)
+- all gcc pedantic warnings are fixed except expecting at least one arguments for variadic macros, non enumerables in case values
+- \_\_VA_ARGS\_\_ are replaced with ##\_\_VA_ARGS\_\_
+- gen_ functions for different types of ASTs are moved to different sub gen_ functions
+- type expectancy for compound literals are moved as a parameter to the gen_expr_compound function
+- all sprintf_s are replaced with buf_printf

 ## 1 October 2018 2 AM

 - initializing statements are added (e.g. i := 0 where i variable is declared at the moment)